Skip to main content

 « View All Insights

-Schuetz spoke about delivering the sustainable packaging promise through supply chain collaboration.
-The ideas presented at PMMI as well as panel discussions conclude that through realistic timelines, collaboration across the supply chain, and maintaining balance through automation and strategic partnerships, we can make efficient strides toward sustainability.
+Sonoco shared about delivering the sustainable packaging promise through supply chain collaboration at the Packaging Machinery Manufacturers Institute’s (PMMI) Top to Top Summit, an annual invite-only networking event of executives and industry leaders in the packaging and processing industry.
+The ideas presented by industry leaders and panel discussions conclude that, with realistic timelines, collaboration across the supply chain and maintaining balance through automation and strategic partnerships, we can make efficient strides toward sustainability.

 Sonoco has held to a strategy of developing new packaging in pilot plant environments, which allows the development process to go far without interrupting operations of our company or our customers.